k-nuth/rest-api-cs/README.md

 ### Status of the Bitcoin Network

-    /api/status?q=xxx
+    /api/status?q=method

-Where "xxx" can be:
+Where "method" can be:

 *   getInfo
 *   getDifficulty